patricktokeeffe/rv-utility-server/setup.md

 ### VPN Server (*ocserv*)

 First, create a normal (non-admin) user to act as the VPN account:
+> This user not be able to login via SSH (good)
+> because password login is disabled.
 ```
 sudo adduser vpn
 ```